mathjax/MathJax-docs/input/tex/extensions/setoptions.rst

 .. describe:: \setOptions[package]{options}

     Sets the options for `package` to the ones given in `options`.
-    Here, `options` is a collection of space-separated option names (to be set to ``true``) or `option=value` declarations, where the given option will get the specified value.
-If the value contains spaces, it can be enclosed in braces, which will not become part of the value.
+    Here, `options` is a collection of space- or comma-separated option names (to be set to ``true``) or `option=value` declarations, where the given option will get the specified value.
+    If the value contains spaces or commas, it can be enclosed in braces, which will not become part of the value.

 For example: